WPBeginner

 Next, you need to switch to the ‘Redirects’ tab and add your new redirect.

-First check the ‘Regex’ checkbox at the corner of the first field.
+First, you need to check the ‘Regex’ box at the corner of the first field.

 Redirect subdirectory to root folder

-Don’t forget to replace example.com with your own domain name.
-Click on the ‘Add Redirect’ button to save your changes.
+Don’t forget to replace ‘example.com’ with your own domain name.
+Then, make sure you click the ‘Add Redirect’ button to save your changes, and you are done.

-From now on all users accessing your website with /wordpress/ in the URL will be automatically redirected to correct posts with your new root URL.
+From now on, all users trying to access your website with /wordpress/ in the URL will be automatically redirected to the correct posts with your new root URL.

-That’s all.
 We hope this article helped you learn how to get rid of /wordpress/ from your WordPress site URL.
-You may also want to see our comprehensive guide to most common WordPress errors and how to fix them.
+You may also want to see some other guides related to changing URLs in WordPress:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.